How to Avoid a Shaving Rash in the Pubic Area?

 How to avoid a shaving rash (razor bumps) in the pubic area

-Also, before you next head to the shower and ready with the razor of your choice, you can follow these tips to get a clean and comfortable shave.
+Also, before you next head to the shower and get ready with the razor of your choice, you can follow these tips to get a clean and comfortable shave.

-#1.
-Get the right temperature:
+1. Get the right temperature

-#2.
-Try baby oil:
+2. Try baby oil

-#3.
-Do not leave your razor under the shower:
+3. Do not leave your razor under the shower

 Shower water can cause rust on your razor.
 Rust refers to a dull blade, and there is more chance of a dull blade irritating your skin.
 This irritated skin can result in razor bumps or shaving rashes.

-#4.
-Pay attention to your shaving direction:
+4. Pay attention to your shaving direction

-There are different opinions about whether you need to shave up or down on your pubic area, the direction you are following matters.
-It is important to shave the hair always towards hair growth, not against it.
+There are different opinions about whether you need to shave up or down on your pubic area; the direction you are following matters.
+It is important to always shave the hair towards hair growth, not against it.

 You need to use a sharp razor blade every time and not pull the skin while shaving.
-Further, while gliding the razor over the pubic area you need to keep the blade downward.
+Further, while gliding the razor over the pubic area, you need to keep the blade downward.
 Also, you must not put much pressure on the razor.

-#5.
-Calm your skin just after shaving the pubic area:
+5. Calm your skin just after shaving the pubic area

 As soon as you put your razor down, you need to wash off the area and hold a cold compress to the area for 10 minutes.
 You can apply an anti-redness serum to reduce the chances of shaving rashes.

-#6.
-Moisturize, and moisturize:
+6. Moisturize, and moisturize

-#7.
-Clean your razor:
+7. Clean your razor

 After every shave, you need to sanitize the blades of the razor with warm or hot water and alcohol.
-If your razor looks rusty and you are using the razor for a longer time then you need to toss it out.
+If your razor looks rusty and you are using the razor for a longer time, then you need to toss it out.

 In some cases, a short course of antibiotics can help to treat inflammation and provide anti-inflammatory effects on the pubic area.
-If you experience severe shaving rashes then you need to go to the doctor and ask for medicine.
+If you experience severe shaving rashes, then you need to go to the doctor and ask for medicine.

 There are plenty of natural remedies that you can try to treat shaving rashes.
 These natural remedies are aloe vera, tea tree oil, and coconut oil; these can treat razor bumps on the pubic area.

-Because of their anti-inflammatory properties and antimicrobial properties; these natural products reduce razor bumps and relieve discomfort.
+Because of their anti-inflammatory properties and antimicrobial properties, these natural products reduce razor bumps and relieve discomfort.

-#10.
-Apply shaving cream:
+10. Apply shaving cream

 Before shaving, you need to apply a good quality shaving cream on the pubic area.
-Make sure that your skin is damp but not wet otherwise the shaving cream will slip off your skin.
+Make sure that your skin is damp but not wet;; otherwise, the shaving cream will slip off your skin.

 It will be better to use a shaving gel instead of a body wash because the gel is specially formulated to provide razors with a gentle glide.

 The application of shaving cream enhances the smoothness of the area.
-If you have sensitive skin then shaving cream is a must-try option for you before shaving.
+If you have sensitive skin, then shaving cream is a must-try option for you before shaving.

 Shaving Rash